marvinblunck/the-work-day-scheduler/README.md

 N/A

 ## usage
 This calendar will display the time and allow you to save task with a click.
-At the bottom there is a clear button to clear everything you had.
+At the bottom there is a clear button to clear everything you
-Click the link to access the work day scheduler:  https://marvinblunck.github.io/weather-forcast/
+Click the link to access the work day scheduler:  https://marvinblunck.github.io/the-work-day-scheduler/

 Type in anything into the hours listed